zfornaca/Jobbotron/README.md

 #### DELETE
 Delete the job matching the provided <code>id</code>.
 Must be logged in as company that posted the job initially.

+## /jobs/{id}/applications

+#### POST
+Create an application for a job matching the provided <code>id</id>.
+Must be logged in as a user.

+#### GET
+If logged in as a user, returns a list of any applications the user has created for that job.
+If logged in as the company that posted the job, returns a list of any applications created for that job, by any user.

+## /jobs/{id}/applications/{app_id}

+#### GET
+Return the job application matching the provided <code>app_id</code>.

+#### PATCH
+Update the job application matching the provided <code>app_id</code>.
+Must be logged in as company that posted the job initially, or as the user that posted the particular application.

+#### DELETE
+Delete the job application matching the provided <code>app_id</code>.
+Must be logged in as company that posted the job initially, or as the user that posted the particular application.